Skip to content

 🎯 Key Takeaways

-• Tensors carry three critical properties beyond their values: dtype, device, and requires_grad — getting any one of these wrong silently breaks training.
+• Tensors carry three critical properties beyond their values: dtype, device, and requires_grad — getting any one of these wrong silently breaks training in ways that trace to the wrong location in the stack.

-• The five-step training loop (zero_grad → forward → loss → backward → step) is the universal skeleton of every PyTorch model — memorise the order and you can read any codebase.
+• The five-step training loop (zero_grad, forward, loss, backward, step) is the universal skeleton of every PyTorch model — the order is load-bearing.
+Memorise it and you can read any codebase or paper's training code cold.

 ⚠ Common Mistakes to Avoid